 Well, just like with Google, one way is to invest in Baidu SEO.

 Optimizing your site for Baidu will increase your chances of ranking high in its search results, and improve your visibility on the platform.
-In order to optimize for Baidu, though, you need to actually understand it and how it operates… which is where we come into the mix.
+In order to optimize for Baidu, though, you need to actually understand it and how it operates.

 In this article, we’ll be breaking down the most important elements of Baidu SEO, and guiding you through what it takes to build a Baidu SEO strategy that delivers.